-Personnel engaged in the handling or storage of mercury or mercury compounds should have appropriate and adequate training.
-Personnel who are not handling the mercury or mercury compounds in the storage area but could be exposed by an accidental release should also understand the risks and hazards of mercury and be familiar with a facility’s emergency response plans (QSC, 2003).
-Access to the storage area should be restricted to those with adequate training, including in the recognition of mercury-specific hazards and in the handling of mercury.
+Personnel engaged in the handling or storage of mercury or mercury compounds should have adequate appropriate training.
+Personnel who do not handle the mercury or mercury compounds in the storage area but could be exposed by an accidental release should also understand the risks and hazards of mercury and mercury compounds and be familiar with the facility’s emergency response plans (QSC, 2003).
+Access to the storage area should be restricted to those with adequate training, including in the recognition of mercury-specific hazards and the handling of mercury and mercury compounds.

-Employee training in environmentally sound management and workplace health and safety should be provided to, among other things, ensure that employees are protected against mercury releases within the facility, exposure and accidental injury.
+Employee training in environmentally sound management and workplace health and safety should be provided to ensure that employees are protected against mercury releases within the facility, exposure and accidental injury.

-The basic knowledge that employees should have includes:
+Employees should have basic knowledge of the following:

-(a) The chemical properties and adverse effects of mercury;
+The chemical properties and adverse effects of mercury;

-(b) How to identify mercury and segregate it from other hazardous substances;
+How to identify mercury and segregate it from other hazardous substances;

-(c) Occupational safety standards relevant to mercury and how to safeguard their health against mercury exposure;
+Occupational safety standards relevant to mercury and mercury compounds;

-(d) How to use personal protective equipment provided by the employer, such as body coverings, eye and face protectors, gloves and respiratory protectors;
+How to use personal protective equipment provided by the employer, such as body coverings, eye and face protectors, gloves and respiratory protectors, including how to properly handle and dispose of such equipment;

-(e) Labelling and storage standards considered appropriate for the facility or facilities, container compatibility and dating requirements, and closed-container requirements;
+Labelling and storage standards considered appropriate for the facility or facilities, container compatibility and dating requirements and closed-container requirements;

-(f) How to safely handle mercury or mercury compounds using the equipment available at the facility at which they work;
+How to safely handle mercury and mercury compounds using the equipment available at the facility;

-(g) How to use engineering controls to minimize exposure;
+How to use engineering controls to minimize exposure;

-(h) How to respond if mercury is accidentally spilled;
+How to deal with accidental spills of mercury or a mercury compound; and

-(i) How to use mercury vapour monitoring devices to identify possible sources of elevated mercury levels in the facility and to provide workers with the information they require to ensure safety (e.g., when respiratory protection may be warranted).
+How to use mercury vapour monitoring devices to identify possible sources of elevated mercury levels in the facility and provide workers with the information they require to ensure safety (e.g., when respiratory protection may be warranted).

-It is important to have worker insurance and employer liability insurance as appropriate under national law.
+It is important to have worker insurance and employer liability insurance as required under national law.

-A mercury awareness-raising package should be used in employee training.
+Materials useful for training employees include mercury awareness-raising packages such as the one developed by UNEP (2008) and UNEP publications available on the Minamata Convention website (http://mercuryconvention.org/Resources/Information/Publications/tabid/3429/language/en-US/Default.aspx).
 All training materials should be translated into local languages and made accessible to employees.

-H. Timetables for repair, testing and maintenance
+F. Timetables for repair, testing and maintenance

-Regular inspections should be undertaken to ensure the facility, including all equipment, is in good condition.
-Such inspections should include examination of the containers, spill collection areas, floors and walls to ensure there are no mercury releases and the equipment and any coatings are intact.
-Indoor air monitoring should be considered to check for leaks and protect workers onsite.
-To detect leaks as early as possible and protect workers on-site, a continuous indoor air monitoring system may be used, with sensors positioned at ground and head levels, and visual and acoustic alarm systems.
-When leaks are detected, the operator should immediately take all necessary action to avoid any releases of mercury (EU, 2011).
-Monitoring equipment should be tested regularly to ensure it is properly calibrated and functioning correctly.
-All equipment, including monitoring equipment, should be subject to routine maintenance.

-The inspection schedule may be determined by national regulations or instructions, or by the facility manager.
+Regular inspections should be undertaken to ensure that the facility, including all equipment, is in good condition.
+Such inspections should include examination of the containers, spill collection areas, floors and walls to ensure that there are no mercury releases and that the equipment and any coatings are intact.
+The site security should be inspected.
+The inspection schedule may be determined by national regulations or instructions or by the facility manager.
 A clear plan for a regular monitoring and repair schedule should be in place before the facility starts operating.
-Records detailing inspections and maintenance should be kept.
+Routine maintenance evaluations should be undertaken and detailed records of inspections and maintenance should be kept.